cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

 - With a given value of due date in `dueDays` two Asset Change Activity entries are made.
     - Add New Cyber Asset - Intel Core i7-13700K (Asset)
     - Medium Impact Baseline Change - Patch For log 4J
+- If an asset does not already exist, it is created and added to the record with the following hostname:
+    - Intel Core i7-13700K
 - Assets are linked and can be seen in the Assets & Vulnerabilities tab.
 - Once the record has been created, execute the **Add Task From Templates** to assign different tasks to different people.
-- New tasks get created after the previous task is completed.
+- New tasks get created once the previous task is completed.
 - New task can be added by using **Add New Task** playbook.
 - Once all task get completed record get closed.
 - To generate the report, execute **Generate Compliance Report** and report get attached to particular record comments.